ethen8181/machine-learning/projects/data_challenge/README.md

 # Data Challenge

 Predict if a car purchased at auction is a unfortunate purchase.
+Problem description is available at https://www.kaggle.com/c/DontGetKicked

 ## Installation